open-power/snap/ActionTypes.md

 IBM | 10.14.10.05 | 10.14.10.05 | HLS Intersection
 IBM | 10.14.00.06 | 10.14.FF.FF | Reserved for IBM Actions
 Reserved | FF.FF.00.00 | FF.FF.FF.FF | Reserved

+### How to apply for a new ActionType

+Each new action type should get a unique number.
+The number is defined as pair of 16-bit vendor and 16-bit action id.
+To obtain a number, please add the new action type in the table above.
+Create a git merge request and get it approved and included.
+Following this procedure duplicate action types should be avoided.
+You may use your own 16-bit vendor id in your action type.